- Become a Poll Worker

 Generally, the polling places are staffed with a total of 35 election inspectors.
 For a presidential election, an additional 20 to 25 poll workers are needed.
 To help you make an informed decision before applying for the position, please review the following information:

 Duties included but are not limited to issuing ballots to registered voters, registering voters, monitoring the voting equipment, explaining how to mark the ballot or use the voting equipment or counting votes.
 Poll workers are appointed to two-year terms so you will be asked to make a minimum two-year commitment.
 However, committing to one election cycle (Primary/General) is also appreciated.
-The City Clerk’s Office provides training on the Thursday evening prior to every primary and election.
+The City Clerk’s Office provides training prior to every election.

 High school students are encouraged to work as election inspectors.
 A student who is 16 or 17 years of age and who is enrolled in grades 9-12 in a public or private high school and has at least a 3.0 GPA may serve as an election inspector.
 The municipal clerk must receive written authorization from the student's parent or guardian and school principal for the student to serve at the presidential election